 Here’s a very important member of our household.
 Eddie has been with us from almost the beginning, after we brought him in from the streets 12 1/2 years ago.

-And that wraps up our day in pictures.
-Having such a small family leaves us with few of the more traditional reasons that people celebrate in life, so we like to make a bit of fuss over our anniversary every year.
+And that wraps up our day in pictures!
+Having such a small family leaves us with few of the traditional reasons that people celebrate in life, so we like to do something special for our anniversary every year.